TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

   * Create a schedule of when students are expected to write in their Journal

 2. Self-evaluation and reflection questions
-  * Beginning of course entry
+  * Beginning of the course entry
       * What tools and technologies have you used before?
       * On a scale of 1-5, how confident are you with them (5 being super-confident)
       * What are your worries and concerns about this course?